Cosmo Campoli: Biography

 Campoli grew up on an Indiana farm near the Illinois border and was from an early age what would later be called an "action" sculptor, infusing energy and life into each piece, mainly in clay, from an early age.
 He served in World War II, and afterwards, joined a student body at the School of the Art Institute of Chicago composed largely of G.I.
 Bill vets, including his one-time flatmate Leon Golub, George Cohen, Theodore Halkin and Seymour Rosofsky.
 Later grouped as the "Monster Roster," they created expressionist, surreal figurative work that often reflected the horrors of war, as well as the uncertainties of the Cold War and Nuclear age.
 In later years, they would be regarded as forerunners to the more widely known Chicago Imagists.

 In 1950, after graduating, Campoli, John Kearney and Golub co-founded Contemporary Art Workshop, a collaborative exhibition space on Chicago's Rush Street that nurtured young talent.
 Described as "universally adored," Campoli was remembered by Halkin as "a very special kind of person, full of energy and intuition and insight.
 I think I was jealous of his continuous flow of creativity, and I thought, well, I could catch the disease perhaps."
 Key figures in promoting Campoli's work at this time included Chicago art dealer Allan Frumkin, University of Chicago alumni, art critic and curator Peter Selz, and Chicago art critic Franz Schulze.

-Campoli also taught at the Institute of Design at Illinois Institute of Technology, where he influenced many subsequent artists and was instrumental in introducing casting techniques to Chicago.
+Campoli also taught at the Institute of Design at the Illinois Institute of Technology, where he influenced many subsequent artists and was instrumental in introducing casting techniques to Chicago.
 His interest was in creating organic, nurturing, rounded "yen" forms, particularly portraying the spirit of birds, other animals, and eggs in bronze, clay, stone, or mixed-media objects such as abstracted birdbaths that became increasingly surreal.
 Most of his extant works are now in public and private collections, including those of MoMA, the Museum of Contemporary Art in Chicago, and the Smart Museum of Art.
 In later years, his bipolar disorder manifested and he was unable to keep up a steady pace of work, but continued to teach and exhibit his work.

 Campoli was popular in his home neighborhood of Hyde Park, even having a dish, "Pasta Campoli" named after him at a local Thai restaurant.
 His bronze sculpture, Bird of Peace, which was included in the Carnegie International Exhibition in Pittsburgh (1964), can be seen near the Murray School in Nichols Park in Hyde Park.
 Although he was recognized with a retrospective survey at the Museum of Contemporary Art, Chicago, and featured prominently in a Smart Museum of Art exhibit and book, Monster Roster: Existential Art in Postwar Chicago, some believe Campoli's has been under-appreciated and largely forgotten.